Rod Rosenstein: Personal life

 Rosenstein is married to Lisa Barsoomian, an Armenian American lawyer who worked for the National Institutes of Health until 2011.
 They have two daughters.
 As a government attorney, Barsoomian represented the United States in various matters, including Freedom of Information Act (FOIA) cases, and the FBI's "Carnivore" surveillance system, which monitors and captures e-mail.
-Rosenstein lives in Bethesda, Maryland.
+Rosenstein resides in Bethesda, Maryland.